 In Table S6 (a-d) we list the concentration ranges and numbers of observations used to derive the median fine plus coarse mode concentrations.

+Uncertainty in Dry Deposition Flux Calculation

+Uncertainties in dry deposition estimates were assessed as described in the main text.
+Table S7 shows, for each species, region and season, the baseline dry flux estimate and the range of fluxes calculated using estimates based on the number of samples collected and the interquartile range of the observed aerosol concentrations.
+Figure S1 summarises the overall uncertainty for the dry input of each species to the whole of our study region, normalised to that species’ baseline input.

+Figure S1.
+Uncertainties in estimates of dry atmospheric inputs to the ETNA normalised to the baseline calculation of input to the region for each species (Table 7).
+Uncertainties estimated using number of samples collected for each season in the North and South are shown as black bars, while those estimated from the interquartile range for each characteristic concentration are shown as red bars.
+The total number of aerosol samples analysed for each species (n) is also shown.

 Table S4.
 Median fine aerosol concentrations (nmol m-3) of NO3-, NH4+, SP and soluble (s-) and total (t-) TMs in air from different origins collected in the North and South regions of the ETNA.
 Air mass origin codes are defined in the main text.